lvallejomendez/python-scripting/README.md

 # python-scripting
-Coursera Week 2: Python scripting and SQL
+Coursera.
+Scripting with Python and SQL for Data Engineering: Week 2